alexandrezlima/documentations/docs/advancedphotomode.md

 And that's all, you can now hit play and use the photo mode!
 Alternatively, you can use `action mappings` to setup the input events, as you can see in [this video](https://youtu.be/mdZZVLplxGQ?list=PLHdESzTufIOTyHk1kE2-DAiQuB0Izktak).

-## Functions, variables and details
-**Under construction**.
-This section will be updated with functions, variables and details about the Advanced Photo Mode asset.
-For now, you have the tutorials playlist ([here](https://youtu.be/mdZZVLplxGQ?list=PLHdESzTufIOTyHk1kE2-DAiQuB0Izktak)) and the functions/variables descriptions within the asset.

 ## Update log
 **`2023/05:` version 5.0 released.**
 ???+ info "5.0 news"